AndyMc3000/lawn-genie-ci-milestone-4/README.md

 1. Django Social Media Sign-up.
 Required to allow users to register for an Account using their preferred Social Media account.
 2. Newsletter subscriber list Admin page.
 Required to allow an admin to edit or delete email addresses from the Newsletter subscriber list.
 3. About Us/Contact Us page.
-This page should also have a Google map with a branded marker on it showing the location of the business office."
+This page should also have a Google map with a branded marker on it showing the location of the business office.
+4. A WYSIWYG text editor for Blog Posts and Newsletters.
+This would allow store admin to add text formatting to blog posts, which would make them easier to read.
+5. Draft Blog Posts.
+I would like to add the concept of a draft for blog posts and Newsletters.
+This would allow and Admin to add content to a post or Newsletter and then save it without publishing.
+6. A Discount Code system.
+Enable a user to anter a discount code in order to receive a discount.

 #### [Back To Top ^ ](#top-of-page) ####